alpamayo-solutions/pysparkplug/README.md

 ## About this Fork

-This fork of the `pysparkplug` package, implementing the `Sparkplug-B` specfication, intends to remain interoperability with the specification, while making some aspects of the standard optional, when used internally.
+This fork of the `pysparkplug` package, implementing the `Sparkplug-B` specfication, intends to maintain interoperability with the specification, while making some aspects of the standard optional, when used internally.
 Deviations from the standard are:

 - retention of birth certificates
 - optionally disable Protobuf payload encodings (they are replaced by human-readable JSON payloads)